 After reviewing over 15 hotels in Montreal, I settled on the Hotel William Gray for a few reasons.
 It has a good location, it’s unique and, most importantly, it has a spa.
 When I’m on vacation, I want a massage.
 I want to relax and enjoy a little time to myself.

-CNTraveler does a great breakdown of more hotels in Montreal here.
+CNTraveler does a great breakdown of more hotels in their Montreal Travel Guide here.